 Another effect of this trend is that there are simply more jobs available in Texas, especially in industries which California itself is not a specialist in offering.
 Likewise with a large, highly educated population, there are plenty of people already living in the state who can fill available roles.

-Conversely, Texas has far more attainable asking prices for domestic and commercial property alike, which means as well as being favorable to businesses, it will hook employees as well, since you can get more for your money.
+Conversely, Texas has far more attainable asking prices for domestic and commercial property alike, which means as well as being favorable to businesses, it will hook employees as well since you can get more for your money.
+The amount of long-haul moving and logistics companies in Texas also makes it easy to relocate as there are many companies that specialize in moving to smaller areas and not just the big cities, such as the movers in carrollton tx.

 The sheer scale of Texas helps with this to a degree, although it can accommodate every kind of desire a buyer might have in terms of the type and scope of the property in question.